dockstore/app-support-prototype/dockstore-yaml-proposals/xena/README.md

 ## Issues/Fuzzy Stuff

-1. The probemap file should preferably be loaded, but the decision to do so is independent of the other data.
-1. The second command in the scripts section is referencing the name of the data file, `...files/$(parameters.dataset.data.name)`.
-This is referring to the the dataset.data parameter declared later in the file.
-Is there a better way to do this?
-How would this interact with any environment variables -- would those get substituted as well.
-Doing so with `parameters` prefix.
-1. The idea of the `multiple` property is that there might n datasets that might get loaded.
-The `afterrun` would need to be invoked.
 1. What if a user wants to add something the next day?
-The client would have to know to only run `afterrun`.
+The client would have to know to only run `postprovision`.
-1. Should we require certain parameters, in particular the port?
-That way the consumer of this will know what port to access the service on.
+2. What if there are multiple ports?